Military ranks of Honduras

 The Military ranks of Honduras are the military insignia used by the Armed Forces of Honduras.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Historic ranks

-Prior to the adoption of the current rank structure, El Salvador used insignia based on the design guidelines of the Central American Defense Council.
+Prior to the adoption of the current rank structure, Honduras used insignia based on the design guidelines of the Central American Defense Council.